 Gerald H. Grossman, Northern Region Director

-Jerry Grossman is the founder and President of Grosman Forestry Company (GFCO) located in Newberry, Michigan.
+Jerry Grossman is the founder and President of Grossman Forestry Company (GFCO) located in Newberry, Michigan.
 The company was established in 1990, and currently staffs seven foresters serving clients in the Eastern Upper Peninsula and Northern Lower Peninsula of Michigan.
-Grossman received a B.S. in Forestry from the University of Michigan in 1985, a M.S, in Foresrt from Michigan State University in 1988, and an MBA from Michigan State University in 1989.
+Grossman received a B.S. in Forestry from the University of Michigan in 1985, a M.S, in Forestry from Michigan State University in 1988, and an MBA from Michigan State University in 1989.
 He is a Michigan Registered Forester and A Michigan Real Estate Associate Broker.

 Stephen E. Fairweather, Ph.D., Western Region Director

 Since 2007, Steve has served as President of Mason, Bruce & Girard, which he joined in 2000.
 Prior to moving to Portland, Steve worked in academia, government, and private industry in various parts of the U.S. as well as in Brazil.
 His experience includes time as a research forester for the USFS, an inventory forester and biometrician for various private firms and faculty in the School of Forest Resources and later Chair of the Forest Science Program at Penn State University.
 He has been active in the SAF at the national level, and was the first associate editor for forest inventory and biometrics for the Northern Journal of Applied Forestry.